GLOBAL Alert Overide

 The University of Florida’s social media policy guides employees using social media to communicate with audiences on matters concerning or impacting UF.

-Registration and approval are required before launching a social media account with university content.
-The standards apply to all university employees and other people (such as volunteers and appointees) who use university computing resources, and they cover all forms of social media.
-Authorization to present a social media account as an official university activity must come from the Office of Strategic Communications and Marketing.
+Before launching a university social media account, you must reach out to your college or unit communications lead and answer the questions below.
+These standards apply to all university employees and other people (such as volunteers, appointees, and students) who use university computing resources and are looking to create and manage a social media account on behalf of the university.
+Final approvals must come from the Office of Strategic Communications and Marketing (form below).
 A departmental administrator should be provided log-in access to serve as a backup when needed.
-Please note that your unit might have additional standards and requirements.

 Creating a New Account